ambrop72/aprinter/README.md

 The number we're interested in here is the sum of `data` and `bss`.
 You should also reserve around 900 bytes for the stack.
 So, on atmega2560, your data+bss shoudln't exceed 7300 bytes.
 If you fall short, you can reduce your RAM usage by lowering `StepperSegmentBufferSize` and `EventChannelBufferSize` (preferably keeping them equal), as well as lowering `LookaheadBufferSize`.
 Alternatively, port your printer to Due/RAMPS-FD ;)

+## Support

+If you need help or want to ask me a question, you can find me on Freenode IRC in #reprap (nick ambro718), or you can email me to ambrop7 at gmail dot com.
+If you have found a bug or have a feature request, you can use the issue tracker.